OWASP/www-chapter-manchester/index.md

 ## Welcome
 Welcome to the official page of OWASP Manchester.
 We'll be running multiple events throughout the year so join our Meetup page to stay informed!

-If you have an idea for a talk, feel free to reach out on Twitter or contact one of the chapter leaders from the sidebar.
+If you wish to talk at or sponsor a future event please feel free to reach out on Twitter, Meetup, or email one of the chapter leaders from the sidebar.

 ## Participation
 The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.